midned/Routy/README.md

 ### Error handler

-When the current URL doesn't correspond to any defined route in the .php file we'll throw an `Routy\HttpException`.
-With the code of the error.
+When the current URL doesn't correspond to any defined route we'll throw a `Routy\HttpException`.
+With the code of the error (404).

 Examples: